 Do you have a Cricut?
 I absolutely love mine and I am constantly finding new things that I can make with it!

-Recently, I wanted to make something special to help celebrate my 19 year wedding anniversary.
-And what better way to permanently etch our names and weeding year into glass.
-It is going make a great gift and is something we can keep afterward as a keepsake.
+Recently, I wanted to make something special to help celebrate my 19th wedding anniversary.
+How about permanently etching our names and wedding year into a glass wine bottle?
+It is going to make a great gift for my husband and is something we can keep afterward as a keepsake.

 Vinyl makes a great stencil, so I turned to my Cricut to help me make the craft.
 I have had many ask me about how to create the stencil so will do that in this tutorial.
 You can find the tutorial for the Etched Glass Bottle here.

-Cricut Design Space is a designing tool that came with my Cricut Explore Air 2.
+Cricut Design Space is a designing app that you can use with all Cricut Machines.
 You can access the program from any computer or device that has an internet connection.

-How to Make a Stencil in Cricut Design Space
+How to Make a Stencil with Cricut Design Space

-Begin by clicking on File and then on New.
+Begin by tapping on File and then on New.
 This will take you to a new design grid.

 The focus of this stencil is a heart.
-Click on Insert Images and type heart into the search field.
+Select Insert Images and type "heart" into the search field.
 This will bring up all of the heart images within the program.
-Highlight the image you like best and click on Insert Image.
+Highlight the image you like best and tap on Insert Image.

 Drag the heart to the size needed.

-To add text, click on Add Text from the left menu and type.
-To change the font click on Edit on the right menu, all fonts and then select the desired font.
+To add text, select Add Text from the left menu and type.
+To change the font tap on Edit on the right menu, all fonts, and then select the desired font.

 Resize the text to fit inside the heart.

-Next, we want to to combine the image and text but have empty space where the text is.
-To do that, click on layers on the right menu.
-Highlight the heart and a line of text and click on slice.
-Since my heart has 2 lines of text, I repeat selecting the heart again and the second line of text and again clicking slice.
+Next, we want to combine the image and text but have an empty space where the text is.
+To do that, go to the layers on the right menu.
+Highlight the heart and a line of text and select slice.
+Since my heart has 2 lines of text, I repeat selecting the heart again and the second line of text and again tapping slice.

 When finished, I can move the heart and see that the text now holds empty space in the heart image.
 Delete the text boxes, those are no longer needed.